Come take a closer look at Western Washington University during Fall Preview Days, our largest events for prospective students and their families!

 - Learn about the academic programs associated with the featured College(s).

-- Get the info you’re looking for at special sessions on financial aid, admissions, the Honors Program, study abroad programs, and more.
+- Get the info you’re looking for at special sessions on financial aid, admissions, the Honors College, study abroad programs, and more.

 - Tour campus, including select residence halls.